peabnuts123/aws-serverless-template/README.md

 DynamoDB can't be easily mocked so when running the project locally, Localstack is used to spin up a compatible mock of DynamoDB (running on Docker).

-### API
+### API (src/api)

 The API is written in TypeScript for performance reasons.
 JavaScript is very quick to start up, so "cold-boot" times are relatively low (a second or so).
 Each API endpoint exports a handler function for that particular endpoint.
 In AWS these functions are each deployed to their own Lambda and wired together using API Gateway.
 In local development, a simple express server is started which maps the endpoints to each handler function.

 When deployed, the API is proxied behind CloudFront so that the API and the frontend client can be served from the same domain.

-### Frontend client
+### Frontend client (src/www)

-The frontend is a "single-page app" written in React (actually, Gatsby).
+The frontend is a "single-page app" written in React (actually, Next.js).
 This was mostly chosen as it is the current favourite in the frontend community.
-Working in React is the easiest way to find support and integrations with other packages and libraries.
-Gatsby sets up a working project with sane defaults which makes it much easier to work with React.
-Gatsby also pre-renders all pages on your site at deploy-time so it makes for a rather snappy site load (no JavaScript bundle woes).
+Working in React is the best way to find support and integrations with other packages and libraries, which can quickly outweigh benefits gained from using other frameworks.
+Next.js sets up a working project with sane defaults which makes it much easier to work with React.
+Next.js also pre-renders all pages on your site at deploy-time so it makes for a rather snappy site load.
+Nevertheless, you are welcome to entirely replace the frontend with the framework of your choosing, as it is a standalone component that has no dependencies on it.

 The web client is hosted on S3, and served through CloudFront.
-Cloudfront caches all the site's assets so, again, load-times should be relatively quick.
-The cache is disabled for the root `index.html` document so deployments to the site are live instantly.
+CloudFront caches all the site's assets so, again, load-times should be relatively quick.
+The cache is not enabled for content pages (i.e. not javascript bundles etc.) so deployments to the site are live instantly.

+### CloudFront (src/app)

+In a production environment, the entrypoint into the app is through a CloudFront Distribution.
+This proxies both the frontend client as well as the API, so both can be served on the same domain.
+CloudFront manages caching of specific resources to increase request performance of your application around the world.

+CloudFront also contains a small amount of logic in the form of "CloudFront Functions".
+These are simple functions that transform requests to/from CloudFront.
+Currently there is only 1 function, whose job it is to rewrite requests to the frontend client to ensure the correct HTML page is served based on the user's request.

 ## Development